vphantom/vof/README.md

 <!-- [![GitHub release](https://img.shields.io/github/release/vphantom/vof.svg?style=plastic)]() -->

-Really, yet another serialization format?
-Yes, but one of the simplest yet most compact!
-This fills a niche use case of ours somewhere between JSON, CBOR and Protocol Buffers with the following goals:
+VOF is an API design, type system and serialization specification.
+It fills my need to facilitate interoperability between JSON, CBOR, Protocol Buffers and SQLite for business applications.
+The types can be serialized in three formats:

+* **JSON** — Human-readable, fairly self-documenting but verbose
+* **CBOR** — Very compact using CBOR as a low-level format
+* **VOF Binary** — Most compact but custom encoding

+All three formats can be transacted as-is or with Gzip or Zstd compression.

+Design goals:

 * Easy to implement in a new language (weekend project)
 * Low CPU/memory requirements to encode and especially decode
-* Smaller output size (even vs JSON+gzip)
+* Space-efficient output size
-* Streamable (unlike Protobuf)
-* Compact struct type (unlike CBOR)
-* Easy versioning with numbered struct fields (like Protobuf)
+* Easy versioning with numbered record fields (like Protobuf)
-* Convention for higher-level types (decimal, datetime, etc.)
-* Optional explicit typing on the wire (like CBOR)
-* JSON encoding fairly self-describing (i.e. "50%", "3/4", unlike Protobuf)
-* CBOR encoding with most of VOF Binary's advantages while using off-the-shelf libraries
 * Application-facing references (de-duplication on the wire and in memory)
 * Schema-based (writers and readers agree on types out-of-band)
 * Enough explicit type information for inspection of unknown data
-* Explicit binary-CBOR-JSON interoperability (like Protobuf)
+* Explicit JSON-CBOR-VOF interoperability (like Protobuf)
+* Unambiguous decoding from any specified format and compression scheme

+Goals specific to VOF Binary:

+* Streamable
+* Very compact record type

 The name "vanilla" was chosen to symbolize the aim to keep the format as simple and generic as possible.